 Even better, the portfolio of dividend kings had annual volatility of 12.9%, much lower than the S&P 500’s 17.6% volatility during that 26-year period.

 Lower volatility means that the value of your dividend kings portfolio would have fluctuated less than the value of your portfolio holding the S&P 500 Index.

 As seen below, the dividend kings significantly outperformed each of the four years that the S&P 500 Index (represented by the blue lines) declined in value.
-For example, the dividend kings portfolio returned -17% during 2008, easily beating the S&P 500’s total return of -37%.
-Dividend kings are high quality businesses with defensive characteristics that serve them well during bear markets.
+For example, the dividend kings portfolio returned -14% during 2008, easily beating the S&P 500’s total return of -37%.
+Dividend kings are generally high quality businesses with defensive characteristics that serve them well during bear markets.

 Source: Simply Safe Dividends

 Of course, the performance data above contains a good deal of hindsight bias.
 After all, who can predict which of the current dividend kings will be able to continue increasing their dividends for the next 25 years?